Skip to content

 • git available in your shell

-• bash and curl for the curl installer path
+• bash and curl for the macOS/Linux installer path

 • node and npm for the npm path